 - Promote collaboration for better access to supportive services for children and their families

 Many teachers and families of children with challenging behaviors benefitted from consultation through CES’s Early Childhood Mental Health Program.
 For a couple of these kids, (the consultants) almost literally saved their lives.

 Children birth to age 12 who are enrolled in EEC licensed childcare, or out-of-school time programs in Hampshire and Franklin Counties

 There are no costs to providers or families, and no insurance requirements.

 How the Program Works

 - Our Program Directors and parent will complete a referral form.
-Please fax the form to Sarah Lusardi, Clinical Supervisor, at (413) 586-1725 or email firstname.lastname@example.org with “referral” in the subject line.
+If you have questions, please contact Sarah Lusardi, Clinical Supervisor, at (413) 586-1725 or email firstname.lastname@example.org.

 - One of our clinicians will conduct virtual consultation with the educators and parents to create a team support plan to help the child be successful in their school setting.

 - We meet with parents and teachers together to create a support plan which includes strategies to help the child at home, in school, and in the community.